openhab/openhab-addons/bundles/org.openhab.binding.ftpupload/README.md

 This binding can be used to receive image files from FTP clients.
 The binding acts as a FTP server.
-Images stored on the FTP server are not saved to the file system, therefore the binding shouldn't cause any problems on flash based openHAB installations.
+Images stored on the FTP server are not saved to the file system, therefore the binding shouldn't cause any problems on flash based openHAB installations if files are uploaded to FTP server continuously (e.g. network camera images).

 ## Supported Things

-This binding supports Things of type ```ftpupload```.
+This binding supports Things of type `ftpupload`.
 Every Thing is identified by FTP user name.
 Therefore, every thing should use unique user name to login FTP server.